-In the SA ultrasound imaging methods for each point in the resulting image every combination of transmit-receive pairs contributes according to the round-trip propagation time only.
+In the described above STA algorithm for each point in the resulting image every combination of transmit-receive pairs contributes according to the round-trip propagation time only.

 The angular dependence is not taken into account in the applied point-like source model.
 But when the width of the array element is comparable to the wavelength corresponding to the nominal frequency of the emitted signal, the point-like source model becomes inaccurate.
-Here, a STA imaging algorithm, which accounts for the element directivity function and its influence is applied [5].

-The underlying idea can be illustrated on the following example, shown in Fig. 2.
-Here, it is assumed, that the same element transmits and receives signal.
-Two scatterers located at the points with polar coordinates $(r_i, \theta_i)$ , i=1,2 such that $r{1m}=r{2m}$ would contribute to the corresponding echo signal $y{m,m}(t)$ simultaneously, since the round-trip propagation time $2r{im}/c$ , i=1,2 is the same.
-Apparently, the contribution from the scatterer at the point $(r_1, \theta_1)$ would be dominant, since the observation angle $\theta{1m}$ coincides with the direction of maximum radiation for the m-th element, whereas its transmitreceive efficiency at the angle $\theta{2m}$ is much smaller for the case of the scatterer at the point $(r_2, \theta_2)$ .
-Thereby, evaluating the value of $A(r_2, \theta_2)$ , the partial contribution of the echo $y{m,m}(t)$ , in addition to the correct signal from the obstacle located at $(r_2,$ $\theta_2$ ) (being small due to the large observation angle $\theta{2m}$ ), would also introduce the erroneous signal from the scatterer located at $(r_1, \theta_1)$ .
-The later signal is larger due to the small observation angle $\theta{1m}$ .
+The element directivity influences the partial contribution to the resulting signal $A(r, \theta)$ in eq.
+(3) depending on the mutual position of the imaging point and transmit-receive pair, determined by the angles θ_m , θ_n (see Fig. 1).
+In this section a modified STA imaging algorithm which accounts for the element directivity function is developed and its influence on $A(r, \theta)$ is analysed.
+The underlying idea can be illustrated by the example shown in Fig. 2.
+In the case when the same element transmits and receives signal, the two scatterers located at the points with polar coordinates (r_i, θ_i) , i=1,2 such that $r{1m}=r{2m}$ would contribute to the corresponding echo signal $y{m,m}(t)$ simultaneously, since the round-trip propagation time $2r{im}/c$, i=1,2 is the same.
+Apparently, the contribution from the scatterer at the point (r_1, θ_1) would be dominant, since the observation angle θ{1m} coincides with the direction of maximum radiation for the m-th element, whereas its transmitreceive efficiency at the angle θ{2m} is much smaller for the case of the scatterer at the point (r_2, θ_2) .
+Thereby, evaluating the value of $A(r_2, \theta_2)$ from (3), the partial contribution of the echo $y{m,m}(t)$ in addition to the correct signal from the obstacle located at (r_2, θ_2) (being small due to the large observation angle θ{2m}), would also introduce the erroneous signal from the scatterer located at (r_1, θ_1) .
+The latter signal is larger due to the small observation angle θ{1m} .
 The larger observation angles appear in the imaging region close to the array aperture.
 Therefore, the most appreciable deviation from the point-like source model of the array element will occur there.
-A solution to the problem, which accounts for the observation angle in accordance with the array element directivity function, is proposed.
-Assume, that the dependence of the transmit-receive efficiency of a single array element on the observation angle is known and is denoted by $f(\theta_m)$ , where $\theta_m$ is measured from the line parallel to z-axis and passing through the m-th element center.
-Thus, in order to suppress the erroneous influence from the scatterer located at $(r_1, \theta_1)$ on the value of the resulting signal $A(r_2, \theta_2)$ , the partial contribution of the echo $y{m,m}(t)$ is weighted by the corresponding value of $f(\theta{2m})$ .
-This corresponds to the superposed signal correction in accordance with respective contributions of individual scatterers located at the points $(r_1, \theta_1)$ and $(r_2, \theta_2)$ .
+A solution to the problem is proposed which accounts for the observation angle in accordance with the array element directivity function.
+Assume that the dependence of the transmit-receive efficiency of a single array element versus the observation angle is known and is denoted by $f(\theta_m)$, where θ_m is measured from the line parallel to z-axis and passing through the m-th element center.
+Thus, in order to suppress the erroneous influence from the scatterer located at (r_1, θ_1) on the value of the resulting signal $A(r_2, \theta_2)$, the partial contribution of the echo $y{m,m}(t)$ is weighted by the corresponding value of $f(\theta{2m})$.
+This corresponds to the superposed signal correction in accordance with respective contributions of individual scatterers located at the points $(r_1,$ θ_1) and (r_2, θ_2) .

-Fig. 2 Influence of the scatterer located at the point $(r_1, \theta_1)$ on the value of resulting signal $A(r_2, \theta_2)$ for imaging point $(r_2, \theta_2)$ where $\theta_i(r, \theta)$ , i=m,n are the corresponding observation angles for the transmit-receive pair.
-The modification of the STA thus is expressed by a weighted summation of properly delayed RF signals (as in the case of conventional STA).
-The corresponding weights $f(\theta_m)$ , $f(\theta_n)$ in the transmit and receive modes are calculated by means of the single element directivity function.
-Note, that the angles depend on the spatial location of the imaging point $(r, \theta)$ .
-The directivity function $f(\theta)$ can be calculated in the far-field approximation for a single element of the array transducer in analogous manner as in [6]
+Fig. 2 Influence of the scatterer located at the point (r_1, θ_1) on the value of resulting signal $A(r_2, \theta_2)$ for imaging point (r_2, θ_2)

+The above considerations lead to the following modification of the STA imaging algorithm where $\theta_i(r, \theta)$, i=m,n are the corresponding observation angles for the transmit-receive pair.
+Note, that the angles depend on the spatial location of the imaging point (r, θ) .
+The directivity function $f(\theta)$ can be calculated in the far-field approximation for a single element of the array transducer in analogous manner as in [7]